libraab/NetPractice/README.md

 Step 7)- Give to B1 an ip close to R1's ip and to A1 an ip close to R2's IP. (...255 and ...127 won't work cause they're already taken).

-(Remember what we said about routers earlier (entrances & exits) it's like telling the computer "if you don't find what you're looking for, by default go there, and look for it").
+(Remember what we said about routers earlier (entrances & exits) it's like saying to the device "if you're looking for someone (left section) (default = anyone), go there (right section)".
+If you want the safest way and you just wanna pass, then, ALWAYS put defaut in the left section and the IP of the closest router's entrance in the right section).

 <img width="1435" alt="DONE5" src="https://user-images.githubusercontent.com/81954460/153411580-964b7709-d740-43a0-aaa3-1dd0cdaf0257.png">